 Ablation and embolization treatments are different ways of destroying tumors, rather than removing them with surgery.
 They are used much less often for pancreatic cancers but can sometimes be used to help treat pancreatic cancer that has spread to other organs, especially the liver.

 These treatments are very unlikely to cure cancers on their own.
-They are more likely to be used to help prevent or relieve symptoms, and are often used along with other types of treatment.
+They are more likely to be used to help prevent or relieve symptoms, when there are only a few areas of spread, and are often used along with other types of treatment.

-Cryosurgery (also known as cryotherapy or cryoablation): This procedure destroys a tumor by freezing it.
-A thin metal probe is guided into the tumor, and very cold gasses pass through the probe to freeze the tumor, killing the cancer cells.
-This method can be used to treat larger tumors than the other ablation techniques, but it sometimes requires general anesthesia (where you are put into a deep sleep and not able to feel pain).
+Cryosurgery (also known as cryotherapy or cryoablation) destroys a tumor by freezing it with a thin metal probe.
+The probe is guided through the skin and into the tumor, using ultrasound.
+Then very cold gasses are passed through the probe to freeze the tumor, killing the cancer cells.
+This method may be used to treat larger tumors than the other ablation techniques, but it sometimes requires general anesthesia (where you are put into a deep sleep).

 Possible side effects after ablation therapy include abdominal pain, infection, and bleeding inside the body.
 Serious complications are uncommon, but they are possible.

 During embolization, substances are injected into an artery to try to block the blood flow to cancer cells, causing them to die.
 This may be used for larger tumors (up to about 5 cm or 2 inches across) in the liver.

 There are 3 main types of embolization:

 Arterial embolization (also known as trans-arterial embolization or TAE) involves putting a catheter (a thin, flexible tube) into an artery through a small cut in the inner thigh and threaded up into the hepatic artery feeding the tumor.
 Blood flow is blocked (or reduced) by injecting materials that plug up that artery.
 Most of the healthy liver cells will not be affected because they get their blood supply from a different blood vessel, the portal vein.